• Only fit good-quality wiper blades.

 If smearing is still a problem despite fitting new wiper blades, try cleaning the glass with neat screenwash additive or methylated spirit.

 Check the condition of the wiper blades; if they are cracked or show any signs of deterioration, or if the glass swept area is smeared, renew them.
-Wiper blades should be renewed annually, regardless of their apparent condition.
+Wiper blades should be renewed annually.

-To remove a windscreen wiper blade, pull the arm fully away from the glass until it locks.
-Position the blade at 90° to the arm and lift it from place.
+To remove a windscreen wiper blade, pull the arm fully away from the screen until it locks.
+Depress the tab on the side of the wiper arm.

 All OnDemand jobs for your car